DaveGamble/minidoom/README.md

 Tidying is for later.
 Although maybe it'll end up as an stb style library.
 Which would rock.

 TODO:
-- What's going on with texture positioning?
+- Simplify all the maths
 - Animated lighting / textures!!
 - Is there a simpler way to do clip detection?
 - Optimise floor/ceiling drawing